-‘Everything’s going to the wrong places, and it comes out gibberish’, says Stanya Kahn’s mother of her own ageing mother, in the artist’s new hour-long film, Stand in the Stream (2011–17).
-Both suffered from dementia toward the ends of their lives, and if sometimes connections got made, more and more often they didn’t.
-It is tough to watch, because who knows what it’s like inside the brain of a person for whom common grammar has broken down.
-Stand in the Stream seems to mediate against exactly this kind of isolating loss of sense, drawing an embattled continuity between the generations of her own family and through a succession of activist movements, and doing so across a frenzy of personal clips in some half-dozen formats.
+Everything’s going to the wrong places, and it comes out gibberish,’ says Stanya Kahn’s mother of the artist’s ageing grandmother, in her new hour-long film, Stand in the Stream (2011–17).
+Both Kahn’s mother and grandmother suffered from dementia toward the ends of their lives and if sometimes, connections got made, increasingly often they didn’t.
+It is tough to watch, because who knows what it’s like inside the brain of a person for whom common language has broken down?
+The film seems to mediate against exactly this kind of isolating loss of sense, drawing an embattled continuity between the generations of the artist’s own family and through a succession of activist movements, and doing so across a frenzy of personal clips in some half-dozen formats.
 The montage is loose and rhythmic, but also uneven; a sound mix (produced in collaboration with Alexia Riner), almost danceable at times, cuts out abruptly.
 Stand in the Stream never relaxes into continuity for very long.
 It is not a timeline.
-Kahn’s mother appears, in different states of decline, out of order, then passes away; her son grows up quickly.
+Kahn’s mother appears in different states of decline, achronologically, then passes away; her son grows up quickly.

-The film’s credits insist, and the gallery materials reiterate, that all footage is either filmed live or made up of screen-captures of live streams – that is to say, Stanya Kahn Was There.
+The film’s credits insist, and the gallery materials reiterate, that all footage is either filmed live or made up of screen-captures of live streams – which is to say: Stanya Kahn Was There.
 In a world of mindless image feeds, the camera’s witness can feel impersonal and diluted.
 Stand in the Stream reasserts a certain démodé documentary aspect of the photographic image: a first-person authority also claimed by citizen videographers of, say, police murders of black men.
-It bears repeating that the people you see fleeing the Ferguson cops on Ustream are real people, and that when you watch a LiveStream of a line of police advancing through the brown grass at Standing Rock, there’s a real body within range of their riot batons.
+It bears repeating that when you watch a live stream

 As a short, subjective history of protest, popular resistance and state intransigence, Stand in the Stream is a timely, topical film; Kahn has been working on it since 2011, but there’s no need to spell out why this is the right moment for its release.
-Yet the artist anchors the film in her own family’s history of generational activism: in one scene, Kahn holds up a series of her mother’s books, which include an early edition of Our Bodies, Ourselves (1971) and vintage copies of The Black Panther newspaper; in another, the camera pans over a newspaper article in which Kahn, then 22, was beaten by California Highway Patrolmen at a demonstration against the Gulf War.
-Kahn’s son joins her at the Women’s March in downtown Los Angeles.
+Yet, the artist anchors the film in her own family’s history of generational activism: in one scene, Kahn holds up a series of her mother’s books, which include an early edition of Our Bodies, Ourselves (1971) and vintage copies of The Black Panther newspaper; in another, the camera pans over a newspaper article in which Kahn, then 22, was beaten by California Highway Patrolmen at a demonstration against the Gulf War.
+Kahn’s son joins her at the Women’s March in Los Angeles.

 Stanya Kahn, Stand In The Stream (still), 2011-2017, HD color video stereo sound.
 Courtesy: the artist and Susanne Vielmetter Los Angeles Projects, Los Angeles